SquareScreamYT/aChefsDream.js/README.md

 A Chef's Dream is a Sandboxels mod started by RealerRaddler and continued by SquareScreamYT.
 It adds many foods to Sandboxels.
 Use mod aChefsDream.js to add to your Sandboxels :D
 There is now a sequel called aChefsDream2.js, try it out!

+This repository has been archived, however the mod is still being actively maintained on the main Sandboxels repo.

 # Credits

 Created by SquareScreamYT/sqec <@918475812884344852>